sbt/website/src/sphinx/Detailed-Topics/Tasks.md

 logging for a task.
 Tasks also have access to their own persisted binary or text data.

-To use Streams, get the value of the streams task.
-This is a special task that provides an instance of [TaskStreams](../../api/sbt/std/TaskStreams.html) for the defining task.
+To use Streams, get the value of the `streams` task.
+This is a special task that provides an instance of
+`TaskStreams <../../api/sbt/std/TaskStreams.html>`\_ for the defining task.
 This type provides access to named binary and text streams, named loggers, and a default logger.
+The default
-The default [Logger](../../api/sbt/Logger.html), which is the most commonly used aspect, is obtained by the log method:
+`Logger <../../api/sbt/Logger.html>`\_, which is the most commonly used aspect, is obtained by the `log` method:

     myTask := {
       val s: TaskStreams = streams.value